ishan-tandon/music-scaling-laws/readme.md

 ---

-## LicenseDistributed under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgments
 * Based on *Kaplan et al., Scaling Laws for Neural Language Models (2020)*.
 * Built with [nanoGPT](https://github.com/karpathy/nanoGPT) and PyTorch.